 In 2015, Australia remained China's largest seaborne supplier of coking coal with shipments of 25.7 million tons, 17.6% lower than a year earlier.
 Mongolia was the second-largest supplier with 12.7 million tons, down by 14.2% from 2014.
 Shipments from Canada fell by 29% to 5.7 million tons over the same period.
-Imports from Australia were supported as steel mills entered the spot market to restock after China eliminated its 3% import tariff on Australian coking coal on 20 December under the free-trade deal agreed by the countries in 2014.
+Imports from Australia were supported as steel mills entered the spot market to restock after China eliminated its 3% import tariff on

-&lt;sup>8 China will further limit construction of coal-fired power plants by cancelling some projects that were already approved in 2016, the National Energy Administration (NEA) said on 20 October 2016.
+8 China will further limit construction of coal-fired power plants by cancelling some projects that were already approved in 2016, the National Energy Administration (NEA) said on 20 October 2016.
 The agency will also stop the building of any project that started in 2016 and reassess the schedule for those that started in 2015, it said.
 It was not immediately clear how many plants this might involve.
 The NEA will also limit the capacity of some big coal power projects in major coal producing regions that are still under construction, it said.
 In northwestern Xinjiang, the planned output for the East Junggar Basin Coal Electricity Complex plant will be cut in half, while in northern Inner Mongolia, the Xinlingol project capacity will be capped at 7.3 GW per year by 2020, it said.
 The plan is an expansion of the government's prolonged effort to produce power from renewable energy such as solar and wind, and wean the country off coal, which accounts for the majority of the nation's power supply.
 Source: China Coal Resource